scalar-labs/scalardb-analytics-postgresql/scalardb_fdw/README.md

 #### `CREATE FOREIGN SERVER`

-The following options can be set on a Cassandra foreign table object:
+The following options can be set on a ScalarDB foreign table object:

 | Name         | Required     | Type     | Description                                            |
 | ------------ | ------------ | -------- | ------------------------------------------------------ |